ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 ##### Parsimony Algorithm

 Treating the columns of the multiple alignment as independent of each other; solve the small parsimony problem on each column of the alignment separately.
-Can work wth one symbol from each string at a time.
+Can work with one symbol from each string at a time.